AsmaaAlaa117/Airline-Operations-Analytics-PowerBI/README.md

 - Cancellations by Route
 - Cancellation Reasons
 - Monthly Cancellation Trends
-- Month-over-Month Cancellation Growth
+- Month-over-Month Cancellation Rate
+- Filtering by Flight Date, Airline, Origin Airport, and Destination Airport

 ![Cancellation Dashboard](Cancellation%20Dashboard.png)

+---

-## Interactive Analysis
+## Dashboard Features

-The report includes filters for:
+The report includes interactive filters that allow users to explore the data by:

 - Flight Date
 - Airline
 - Origin Airport
 - Destination Airport

-Navigation buttons are included to move between the delay and cancellation pages.
+Navigation buttons are also included to move between the Delay and Cancellation dashboards.

+---

 ## Tools Used